JazzJE/k-means-image-compression/README.md

 - K-means++ initialization for better clustering
 - Customizable number of clusters using a spin control
-- Image loading and saving with custom .dat formats that drastically reduce file size
+- Image loading and saving with custom .dat formats that displays color metadata
 - Simple GUI design with wxWidgets for real-time compression, interaction and visualization

 # Setup